Rekiahhinton/technical-writing-portfolio/docs/notes_with_ai.md

 I begin by recording the meeting using an application like Google Meet.

-Then, I take the recorded meeting and extract a transcript called _Code Review Weekly Workshop Transcript_ which I load into an AI in PDF format.
+Then, I take the recorded meeting and extract a transcript.
+Finally, I load the transcript (_Code Review Weekly Workshop Transcript_) into the prompting interface in PDF format.

 I start prompting by establishing role and context before issuing the following commands to the assistant: